Updated: February 27, 2022

 He remembers writing that one down decades ago.
-He smiles and decides to cross it off his list because he can’t afford to do it anymore, given his kneecap injury from a few years back.
+Then he smiles and decides to cross it off his list because he can’t afford to do it anymore, given his kneecap injury from a few years back.

 Next on the list was “Go sky diving in New Zealand”.
 While he can technically still do this, he crosses it off too because the idea doesn’t excite him as much anymore.

-One by one, he goes through his bucket list, crossing off items he can’t do anymore, as well as those that have lost its novelty and appeal.
+One by one, he goes through his bucket list, crossing off items he can’t do anymore, as well as those that have lost their novelty and appeal.

 “Go bungee jumping in Macau” – nah!